 Pros and Cons of a 30-Hour Work Week

 Around the world, different cultural norms and employer expectations dictate the number of hours that employees work.
-A report from the Organization for Economic Cooperation and Development (OECD) indicates that the average Mexicans worker puts in 43 hours per week, while Americans work an average of 37 hours a week, and Germans work the least hours per week, coming in at 28.
+The Organization for Economic Cooperation and Development (OECD) reported in 2018 that Americans work an average of 37 hours per week, trailing the 43 hours per week put in by Mexican workers.
+Germans work the fewest hours per week, coming in at 28.
 This includes all types of working arrangements, from part-time and full-time to contract and side gigs.

-An article featured on CNBC shared the announcement that Amazon, the most successful consumer goods company in the world, would be piloting a new 30-hour workweek for a select test group.
-In exchange for a more flexible schedule and reduced work hours, the employees agreed to a 25 percent pay cut but could retain all of their employee benefits.
-While other companies like Deloitte and Google already offer employees the option of a compressed workweek, Amazon is the first to offer a capped 30-hour per week work schedule.
+Since 2016, Amazon.com has been using a 30-hour workweek for some groups.
+In exchange for a more flexible schedule and reduced work hours, the employees agreed to a 25% pay cut but could retain all of their employee benefits.
+Companies like Deloitte and Google also offer employees the option of compressed workweeks.

-To understand a bit more about how America settled on a 40-hour work week as the standard schedule for full-time employees, it’s important to note the origins of this practice.
-According to popular history, the notion of 8 hours of work, 8 hours of leisure, and 8 hours of rest each day came from Welsh industrialist and labor rights activist Robert Owen.
-The idea stuck in post-Civil War USA and became the standard for the modern work week.
-Later, President Roosevelt enacted the New Deal policy that made 40 hours a week the American standard to reform previous labor abuses that happened during the Great Depression.
+According to popular history, the notion of eight hours of work, eight hours of leisure, and eight hours of rest each day came from Welsh industrialist and labor rights activist Robert Owen.
+The idea stuck in the post-Civil War U.S. and became the standard for the modern work week.
+Later, President Franklin D. Roosevelt enacted the New Deal policy that made 40 hours a week the American standard to reform previous labor abuses that happened during the Great Depression.

 The Pros and Cons for Employers

-Employers who want to appeal to Millennials, who now make up the majority of the adult workforce, a 30-hour work week could accomplish this.
+Millennials have been the majority of the adult workforce in the U.S. since 2017, and a 30-hour work week appeals to that age group.
 Millennials have been shown to be more focused on work-life balance than on attaining power at work.
-So too, a 30-hour work week could appeal to more parents who already struggle with the responsibilities of having a career and running a household.
-A shortened schedule offered to employees can also prevent burnout and disengagement in workers, by offering them more time to recuperate and enjoy life.
+A 30-hour work week also could appeal to more parents who already struggle with the responsibilities of having a career and running a household.
+A shortened schedule offered to employees also can prevent burnout and disengagement in workers by offering them more time to recuperate and enjoy life.

-In terms of potential negatives for employers, if the standard work week is reduced to 30 hours, this could increase the chance of paying overtime for more hours worked.
-It would also leave certain times uncovered by employees during regular business hours, requiring the hiring of more people.
-Employees who are already working fewer hours may no longer see this as a benefit and start slacking off.
-The demand for employee benefits could increase as all workers who fall under previous limits set forth by healthcare reform will now become eligible for coverage.
+In terms of potential negatives for employers, if the standard work week is reduced to 30 hours, this could increase the chance of paying overtime for more hours worked, depending on how overtime laws were adapted to the new standard.
+It also could leave certain times uncovered by employees during regular business hours, requiring the hiring of more people.
+Employees who already are working fewer hours may no longer see this as a benefit and start slacking off.
+The demand for employee benefits could increase as all workers who fall under previous limits set forth by health care reform would become eligible for coverage.

 The Pros and Cons for Employees

 For employees, having a set 30-hour work week could seem like a dream come true.
-They can choose to work 5 days each week, but each day will start or end at a more convenient time.
-They can take longer and more frequent breaks.
-This doesn't mean that they won't still be at their place of employment just as many hours; they just will be working less on the clock.
-Commute times won’t improve, which could make it difficult for employees to see much value.
+They could choose to work 5 days each week, but each day would start or end at a more convenient time.
+They could take longer and more frequent breaks, which means commute times would not improve if they began and ended their shifts at the same times.

-The employees who already work from a remote location will experience the biggest benefit from a reduced work week.
+Employees who already work from remote locations would experience the biggest benefit from a reduced work week.

 Employees may still have a tendency to work extra hours, as it’s a hard habit to break.
-They may be more rested and have more time for personal needs, but at a reduced salary which will remove some of their expendable income.
+They may be more rested and have more time for personal needs—but at a reduced salary which would remove some of their expendable income.
 Employees may find it difficult to adjust and won't be as productive in a condensed schedule.

-According to an article which appeared in Inc., Millennials are the first generation that views work as a headspace and not a physical place.
+According to Inc., millennials are the first generation that views work as a headspace and not a physical place.
 They are continually plugged into their mobile phones, in a “never-offline and always-available” way of working.
 Millennials have no issue with combining work and personal life.
 They bound out of bed in the morning already checking email and social media networks.
-They conduct personal business, like shopping, while they are also at work.
+They conduct personal business, like shopping, while they also are at work.
 They don't mind engaging with a manager in a text conversation over weekends.